The Spirit

 "in whom the whole building being fitted together is growing into a holy temple in the Lord; in whom you also are being built together into a dwelling of God in10 the Spirit."
 (Eph.
 2:16, 21, 22.
 NASB).

-Perhaps Peter is also referring ahead to this time when the gift of the Holy Spirit to the believer will be a spirit nature.
+Perhaps Peter is also referring ahead to this time when the gift of the Holy Spirit to the believer will be a Spirit nature.

 7. It can be seen, therefore, that Acts 2:39 is not talking about a continuing gift of the Spirit in the hearts of the believers from Pentecost down to our time11.